Artefact2/libxm/README.md

 ~~~

 If you are using libxm to play a single module (like in a demo/intro), disable
-features as suggested by `libxmize` to save a few more bytes.
+features as suggested by `libxmize --analyze` to save a few more bytes.

 Examples
 ========